Apollo

 • Freedom: Conventional travel means planning your itinerary and reserving hotels before you go.
 But with a camper, you set your own schedule.
 That kind of flexibility is priceless.

 • Onboard amenities: Opt for a fully decked-out campervan, and you’ll have all the luxuries of home at your fingertips.
 Bigger rigs come with an onboard toilet and shower; some even have 4G modems and flatscreen TVs.
-No more roughing it when adventuring out bush.
+No more roughing it when adventuring out in the bush.

 When driving around Perth in a campervan rental, remember these helpful tips: